Toloka/docs/en/guide/troubleshooting/pool-setup.md

 {% cut "I want to create an exam with three tasks.
 If a user does two out of three tasks correctly, they get the skill.
 So I try to use `3` in the **Recent control task responses to use** field, but I get an error that the value is too small.
 Can I get around this without increasing the number of tasks to five?" %}

 The **Recent control task responses to use** field is for the number of recent responses from the Toloker.
-If you use non-automatic acceptance for your task, then to set up your intended rule you need to specify `3` in **Total reviewed responses**.
+If you use manual review for your task, then to set up your intended rule you need to specify `3` in **Total reviewed responses**.

 {% endcut %}